SB420 Sec. 28.1

 (Added to Nevada Revised Statutes by 1995, 126)

-(1) An employer shall provide—(A) a reasonable break time for an employee to express breast milk for her nursing child for 1 year after the child’s birth each time such employee has need to express the milk; and (B) a place, other than a bathroom, that is shielded from view and free from intrusion from coworkers and the public, which may be used by an employee to express breast milk.
+The reform bill amends the Fair Labor Standards Act, 29 U.S.C.
+207, by requiring that an employer provide (1) a reasonable break time for an employee to express breast milk for her nursing child for 1 year after the child’s birth each time such employee has need to express the milk; and (2) a place, other than a bathroom, that is shielded from view and free from intrusion from coworkers and the public, which may be used by an employee to express breast milk.

-(3) An employer that employs less than 50 employees shall not be subject to the requirements of this subsection, if such requirements would impose an undue hardship bycausing the employer significant difficulty or expense when considered in relation to the size, financial resources, nature, or structure of the employer’s business.
+This amendment does not require employers to compensate employees for time spent taking a “reasonable break” to “express milk.”
+Furthermore, this amendment does not apply if (1) an employer employs fewer than 50 employees and (2) the “reasonable breaks” would impose an undue hardship by causing the employer significant difficulty or expense when considered in relation to the size, financial resources, nature, or structure of the employer’s business.

 With the inclusion of this provision in health care reform legislation, the U.S. joins the rest of the industrialized world in recognizing breastfeeding as the natural outcome of pregnancy, and workplace lactation programs as the natural outcome of a society where the majority of mothers and infants are separated due to work.